top of page

 boy with toy2.jpg

 • One of our biggest challenges is raising funds for medical expenses.
-We are helping many families with essential, life saving medicines and services (hemodialysis and anti-rejection drugs for renal transplant patients).
-We also pay IMSS (Mexican health insurance) for a number of people so that they can get on the IMSS procotol program for renal patients.
+We are helping many families with essential, life saving medicines and services especially for people with kidney disease.
+We also pay IMSS (Mexican health insurance) for a number of people so that they can enroll in the IMSS procotol program for renal patients.
 Then their medicines and eventually their transplant will be paid for.

 Of course there are other programs that need your support too!

-• If you want to support the Poco a Poco Childrens' Dining Room that Anita is now running at the new community center, we would love your help!
-Regular donations to pay for food.
+• If you want to support the Poco a Poco Childrens' Dining Room that we run at our community center, we would love your help!
+We need Regular donations to pay for food.
 But perhaps you would be willing to:

 - Or beans and rice?